bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 Same as line &lt;string&gt; of &lt;file&gt;, returns the lines of the given file that start with the specified string.

-# locked of &lt;file&gt; : boolean

-Returns `True` if the file is locked.Example: locked of file "this file" of folder "this folder" - Returns `True` if the specified file is locked.

 # locked content of &lt;file&gt; : file content

 Returns an object that can be used to search for a string in the specified file.